fhaive/metanalysis_toxicogenomic_data/data_input/README.txt

 opentggate_meta_analysis_input.txt

-	LogFC and Pvalues from limma analysis over the Open TG-Gates dataset
+	LogFC and Pvalues from limma analysis over the Open TG-Gates dataset.
+This file has been compressed for uploading purposes in five archives.
+To retrieve the original data you have to decompress OpenTGGate.zip

 final_ranked_genes_mean.csv